cacrespo/gt_monitor/README.md

 ## Instructions to Run
 1. Clone the repository.
-2. Check values from:
-- `docker-compose.yaml` (all relative to GCP credentials)
+2. Modify values from `docker-compose.yaml` (all relative to GCP credentials)
 3. Complete `.env_example` file with correct information (you need gcp-service-accounts-credentials)
 4. Run